 Defeated?
 Don’t be.
 There are so many things you can do to save water

-ONLY IF YOU’VE BEEN LIVING UNDER A ROCK here at the southernmost tip of Africa could you be oblivious to Cape Town’s worst drought in 100 years, with its mayor recently announcing contingency plans for an ‘extreme disaster phase’.
+ONLY IF YOU’VE BEEN LIVING UNDER A ROCK here at the southernmost tip of Africa could you be oblivious to Cape Town’s worst drought in 100 years.
 But Cape Town’s not alone, writes PAM BAILIE.
 Sydney and California are also using more water than they can replace, and many Italians currently have their water shut off for eight hours at a time.
 The United Nations predicts that in just seven years, two-thirds of the world will be living in water-stressed conditions.

 If you or anyone you know is living in a water crisis region, check out these 10 simple water savers and pass them on.
 If you’re not currently affected, remember climate change means it could be you next.
 Water’s the new oil and it’s predicted that wars will eventually be fought over it.
 So why not make some of these habits second nature – and save money too?